cawarren/shotbot/README.md

 You'll need to create a config.json file in the same directory as shotbot.py, with the following key/values:

      {
           "sunlight_api_key":"<your key here - get one from https://goo.gl/Mfp5qr>",
           "crp_api_key":"<your key here - get one from https://goo.gl/BnlL9q>",
           "google_api_key":"<your key here - get one from https://goo.gl/DsF2Qu>"
      }

 ### Usage
+Just run the script to see output in the terminal:

     python shotbot.py

-By default, output will print in the terminal.